-Mitchell takes the position that issues associated with ensuring sufficient clean water for a growing population and economy, and environmental protection, is the most significant and urgent concern facing Texas.
 According to the 2012 State Water Plan, under certain conditions, Texas does not and will not have enough water to meet the needs of its people, its businesses, and its agricultural enterprises.

 - define the “grand challenges” of water management and the scientific, policy, and legal investigations necessary to address intractable questions;